Hit enter to search or ESC to close

 Where the loan is to support investments in tangible assets or intangible assets on agricultural holdings linked to primary agricultural production, the investment should pursue at least one of the following objectives:

-1. The improvement of the overall performance and sustainability of the agricultural holding, in particular through a reduction of production costs or the improvement and re-deployment of production
+1. The improvement of the overall performance and sustainability of the agricultural holding4, in particular through a reduction of production costs or the improvement and re-deployment of production;

-2. The improvement of the natural environment, hygiene conditions or animal welfare standards, provided that the investment concerned goes beyond EU standards in force
+2. The improvement of the natural environment, hygiene conditions or animal welfare standards;

-3. The creation and improvement of infrastructure related to the development, adaptation and modernisation of agriculture, including access to farm land, land consolidation and improvement, the supply and saving of energy and water
+3. The creation and improvement of infrastructure related to the development, adaptation and modernisation of agriculture, including access to farmland, land consolidation and improvement, energy efficiency, the supply of sustainable energy and saving of energy or water;

-5. The restoration of production potential damaged by natural disasters, adverse climatic events which can be assimilated to natural disasters, animal diseases and plant pests and the prevention of damages caused by those events.
+4. The restoration of production potential damaged by natural disasters, adverse climatic events which can be assimilated to natural disasters, animal diseases and plant pests, protected animals and the prevention of damages caused by those events and factors; if the damage can be linked to climate change, beneficiaries shall, where appropriate, include in the restoration adaptation measures to climate change;

 Investments shall be in conformity with EU legislation and with Irish law on environmental protection under the Protection of the Environment Act 2003.
 For investment requiring an environmental impact assessment under Directive 2011/92/EU the aid shall be subject to the condition that such assessment shall have been carried out and the development consent shall have been granted for the investment project concerned before the date of granting the individual aid.

-1. Loans to support export related activities towards third countries or other EU Member States, namely aid directly linked to the quantities exported, to the establishment and operation of a distribution network or to the other current expenditure linked to export activity
+a) Loans to support export related activities towards third countries or other EU Member States, namely aid directly linked to the quantities exported, to the establishment and operation of a distribution network or to the other current expenditure linked to export activity;

-2. Loans contingent upon the use of domestic over imported goods
+b) Loans contingent upon the use of domestic over imported goods;

-4. Loans to an undertaking which is subject to an outstanding recovery order following a previous commission decision declaring an aid illegal and incompatible with the internal market
+c) Loans to an undertaking which is subject to an outstanding recovery order following a previous Commission Decision declaring an aid illegal and incompatible with the internal market;

-6. Loans to support the purchase of production rights, payment entitlements and annual plants
+e) Loans to support the purchase of payment entitlements

-7. Loans to support the planting of annual plants
+f) Loans to support the purchase and planting of annual plants;

-9. Loans to support the purchase of animals
+i) Loans to support the purchase of animals.

 These limits shall not be circumvented by artificially splitting up an aid project.